MUCodeAcademy/MidlandCode-C12/Module 1 - HTML and CSS/Week 2/Day 3 - Wednesday/Lesson/03-GithubPages.md

 If you want to serve a static web page (or series of html files) you can use GitHub pages to do so.
 It is incredibly easy to setup.

+Tutorial taken from: https://pages.github.com (you'll want to look at the instructions for "Project Site")

 ## Steps

 1. Ensure that you have a repository where your html file(s) are located.
 The main file needs to be in the top level folder and not in a sub folder of some sorts.